Brand Voice: From Personality to Point of View

 Concluding Thoughts

-Up Next: The Storybrand Framework
+Up Next: The StoryBrand Framework

 In the next entry of Brand Materials, we’ll explore how to use story to orient your audience.
 You’ll learn how to structure your messaging so people quickly understand where they are, what you offer, and how they fit into the picture, without needing to be persuaded.